artomaranjyan/artomaranjyan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD student at KAUST

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Thuwal, Makkah, SA</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a PhD student in Computer Science at King Abdullah University of Science and Technology, working under the guidance of [Peter Richtárik](https://richtarik.org/i_bio.html).
+My focus is on optimization theory and its applications in Machine Learning.

+Apart from my studies, I have a keen interest in Harmonic Analysis.
+This interest started during my final year of bachelor's studies, where I've been collaborating with my Bachelor's thesis supervisor, [Martin Grigoryan](https://scholar.google.com/citations?user=l-2JIPkAAAAJ&hl=en).

+Outside of academics, I enjoy dancing (bachata, salsa), playing board games, ultimate frisbee, climbing, and foosball.